 What is Obon?

 What is Obon exactly?
-Obon is a traditional Japanese holiday dedicated to family and loved ones past.
-It is like a mix between Halloween and North American Thanksgiving.
+Obon is a traditional Japanese holiday dedicated to family and loved ones who have passed.
+It is like a mix between Halloween and Mexico’s Día de los Muertos (Day of the Dead).

 Families who celebrate Obon usually gather in their hometowns, visit gravestones, perform rituals, and attend festivals.
 But, not every family follows the same customs.

-It’s celebrated from August 13th to 15th in most of Japan.
-But some regions celebrate in July instead, depending on which calendar they follow.
+It’s celebrated for a few days around August 15th in most of Japan.
+However, some regions celebrate in July instead, depending on which calendar they follow.
+This year, in 2025, it is celebrated from August 13th to 16th.

 History of Obon